 Database Dialect – The Dialect for the application database.

 Database Driver –The Driver for the application database.

+CSM Version – The Version number used by the Application.

 Click Add to register the application in UPT.

 NOTE: The Database fields must either be all completed together or left blank completely.
 They are all required fields if at least one of them is populated.